Josh Joplin Group

 The album came out on January 30, 2001 to strong reviews and sold over 100,000 records in its first week.
 Its single, "Camera One," was the first independent release to go number-one at Triple A radio and went to number 22 on the Billboard Top 40 chart in 2001.
 It won the "Single Of The Year" award by the American Association of Independent Music.
 Useful Music songs were featured in many of the top rated shows of the time, including Party of Five, Dawson's Creek, and Camera One was a feature of an episode of the comedy series Scrubs.

-Josh Joplin Group toured the US, Mexico, Canada, Australia, and all of Europe.
+The Josh Joplin Group toured the US, Mexico, Canada, Australia, and all of Europe.
 They played shows with countless bands, and artists including Travis, Old 97's, Matthew Sweet, Uncle Green, Yeah Yeah Yeahs, Lifehouse, Pink, and Smoke, and had finished performing a German festival in Cologne, when Green Day burned their drums on stage.
 The band has also appeared on Late Night with Conan O'Brien, Late Show with David Letterman, The Late Late Show with Craig Ferguson, The Panel (Australian TV series), The Mike Bullard Show, Viva TV (Germany), MTV, VH1.

 In June 2002, Josh Joplin began working on demos for songwriter turned producer, Fountains of Wayne's Adam Schlesinger.
 Schlesinger was tapped to produce the group's sophomore Artemis release.
 He recorded 12 songs acoustically at Stratosphere Sound, (owned by Schlesinger and James Iha).
 And although the timing didn't work out for the two to work together, Josh and the group, sans Davis, did end up recording The Future That Was. with Atlanta producer, Rob Gal and engineers, John Holbrook and Rudyard Lee Cullers at Stratosphere.
 On this record, the musical styles were similarly varied, ranging from slow piano- and acoustic guitar-driven pop to upbeat keyboard- and electric guitar-based rock.

-The Future That Was received critical acclaim but it sold poorly and Artemis released dropped the band from their contract.
+The Future That Was received critical acclaim but it sold poorly and Artemis released the band from their contract.
 Artemis released two singles from the album, "I Am Not the Only Cowboy" and "Wonder Wheel," but neither one took off.
 In the fall of 2003, the band announced that it was breaking up and would play its final two shows in Atlanta in December of that year.

-In 2023 Josh Joplin Group reunited to release the album Figure Drawing on Joplin's own label, NarrowMoat.

-The band released the album GpYr on April 4, 2025 on the label Missing Piece Records.
+Joplin re-formed the band in 2022, inaugurating their reunion with a concert in Atlanta.
+The following year, Joplin's folk album Figure Drawing was released by his NarrowMoat label as a Josh Joplin Group record.
+Joplin credited the album to the band as "a way to acknowledge all of the amazing musicians that have collaborated with him through the years".
+GpYr, the first album recorded with the reunited group, was released in 2025 by Missing Piece Records.